Cebeerre/VerisureEchoDevice/README.md

 Remember to edit the python file in order to use your username, installation number, region ...

+# Caveats
-It's strongly recommended that the computer/device running fauxmo has a fixed IP address.
+* It's strongly recommended that the computer/device running fauxmo has a fixed IP address.
+* Turning off any of the alarm modes, obviusly turns off everything.
+This is not a limitation from this script, Verisure has configured their backend to work in that way.
+You can easily guess that behaviour if you use the mobile app frequently.

 Use the below as fauxmo config.json file.
 Edit the names to match your language/preference: